jack1729/General-Scripts/README.md

 # UPGF-Scripts
-Scripts at UPGF
+Scripts at UPGF<o/>
-Updated 12/30/2017
+Updated 12/30/2017<p/>
-<b>compress.ps1</b> - PS script that requires MS Access that will allow you to select an access database to compress but also preserve data/time information
+<b>compress.ps1</b> - PS script that requires MS Access that will allow you to select an access database to compress but also preserve data/time information<p/>
-<b>HelloWorld</b> - PS Script that generates a gui - template / scratch
+<b>HelloWorld</b> - PS Script that generates a gui - template / scratch<p/>
-<b>RebootServerGuii.ps1</b> - PS Script that allows you to create a reboot schedule
+<b>RebootServerGuii.ps1</b> - PS Script that allows you to create a reboot schedule<p/>